rpaudel42/rpaudel42.github.io/pages/spamtweet.md

 between them.
 Using a well-known graph-based tool like GBAD, we then discover the normal and anomalous behavior of a trending topic.

-2. <h5>Generate Context using Hyperlinked Documents: </h5>
-We further propose adding hyperlinked document information because anomalies that could not be detected from tweets alone could be detected using both the document and tweets.
+2. **Generate Context using Hyperlinked Documents:** We further propose adding hyperlinked document information because anomalies that could not be detected from tweets alone could be detected using both the document and tweets.
 It is our assumption that a better understanding of patterns and anomalies associated with entities like person, place, or activity, cannot be realized through a single information source, but better insight can be realized